dancer1325/rest-assured-wiki/Usage.md

 Download the [distribution file](http://dl.bintray.com/johanhaleby/generic/scala-support-2.7.0-dist.zip) manually.

 # Kotlin #
 Kotlin is a language developed by [JetBrains](https://www.jetbrains.com/) and it integrates very well with Java and REST Assured.
-When using with REST Assured there's one thing that can be a bit annoying.
+When using it with REST Assured there's one thing that can be a bit annoying.
 That is you have to escape `when` since it's a reserved keyword in Kotlin.
 For example:

 ```kotlin
 Test fun kotlin_rest_assured_example() {